2DegreesInvesting/ds.reprex/02_do-dont/README.md

 ### [This seems like a lot of work!](https://reprex.tidyverse.org/articles/reprex-dos-and-donts.html#this-seems-like-a-lot-of-work)

-Yes.
-You are asking other people to do work too.
-Writing an excellent reprex will either solve your own problem or elicit the desired behaviour in others.
+Yes but you’re asking other people to do work too.
+Writing an excellent reprex will likely solve your own problem or make others help you more happily.

 ------------------------------------------------------------------------